-Fallout New Vegas has Nellis Air Force Base, populated by the Boomers, a highly isolationist faction obsessed with firepower and all too willing to use it upon outsiders who get too close to them.
+Fallout: New Vegas has Nellis Air Force Base, populated by the Boomers, a highly isolationist faction obsessed with firepower and all too willing to use it upon outsiders who get too close to them.
 There's also Jacobstown, a small ski resort populated by mostly peaceful Super Mutants that isn't exactly a secret (though it is fairly remote) is generally left alone by the populace, and Hidden Valley Bunker, home to a remnant of the also isolationist Brotherhood of Steel.

 In Wild ARMs, the elf-like race of Elws transported their land to another dimension so that they won't have to experience the decay of the world resulting from the previous war.

 Suikoden III has a rare example of a non-elf Hidden Elf Village in an elf-bearing setting.
 The "Grasslanders" of Alma Kinan live in a deep forest behind an illusory veil or barrier of some sort, only emerging at the behest of their seers.
 They have a much more "elfin" style than the elves of the setting, who are more like Tolkien's Noldor.